Community

 “Featuring both collection highlights, such as Laura Wheeler Waring’s Woman with Bouquet, and brand-new acquisitions, such as works by Japanese American artist Hisako Hibi, the galleries will reflect the beauty, wonder, and complexity of American art through the ages.
 Myriad voices—of curators, artists, Brooklyn Botanic Garden staff, and NYC drag queens, to name a few—add to the many conversations and questions that the reinstallation surfaces.
 While grappling with heavy histories, the display emphasizes joy, celebrating American art and artists in all their forms.
 You’re invited to discover them anew and take a fresh look at a foundational collection.”

+I am currently a lecturer in art history at Connecticut State Community College (Manchester campus).
 I prioritize teaching at community colleges because they offer affordable tuition for working-class people.
 As the first person from a working-class, first-generation immigrant family to attend college, I identify with the socioeconomic backgrounds of many of the students who enroll in community college.
 Although I’ve had the privilege to attend elite private institutions, many of my family members and those in the immigrant community I’m a part of make their living as garment-factory workers, domestic workers, and restaurant cooks and servers.
 The practical logistics of affording and successfully completing a college education are at the forefront of my consciousness.

 As an art history instructor at a community college, my primary aim is to spark students’ curiosity in the human and historical conditions of art production, including their own connections to and presence within it.
 I try to get to know my students through teaching and mentoring—to gain a sense of their day-to-day circumstances and both their immediate and long-term challenges and goals.
 My most ambitious objective is to help students develop an awareness of the global and historical contexts of their own positionalities in contemporary society, supporting them as they build or amend frameworks for living meaningful, sustainable, flourishing lives that align with their values.